PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 ------------------

 Tracking functions collect and send data to tracking backend.
-They can by called on a :ref:`tracker object<jtc-api-tracker-object>` or pushed to the :ref:`command queue<jtc-api-command-queue>` as commands.
+They can by called on a :ref:`JavaScript Tracking Client object<jtc-api-jstc-object>` or pushed to the :ref:`command queue<jtc-api-command-queue>` as commands.